redbaty/Proxier/README.md

 * 🐱‍👤 Out of the box support for Ninject!
 * 🕛 0 configuration time, **just start using**.
-* :information_source: Semantic extensions, easy to use.
+*  ℹ️ Semantic extensions, easy to use.
-* .NET Core support
+* 🌎 .NET Core support
+* ⚙️ Fluent engine

 ## Code Samples :pencil2: